Q. What are capital credits?

 Q. Are capital credits taxable?

-A. Check with your accountant, but generally, unless you deducted the cost of electricity on your tax returns this check is treated as a reduction of those costs, which is a non-taxable event.
+A. Check with your accountant, but generally, unless you deducted the cost of electricity on your tax returns this check is treated as a reduction of those costs, this is non-taxable.
 For businesses, the amount is generally taxable.

 Q. What if the check is made payable to a deceased person or an estate?